vaginessa/dns-wiki/Home.md

 Installation
 -------------

-A general discussion platform can be found [here on XDA](http://forum.xda-developers.com/showthread.php?t=1957231).
-Use the GitHub platform only for issue reports, [see here how-to do this](https://github.com/ukanth/afwall/wiki/HOWTO-Report-Bug).

-* Temporarily enable "Unknown sources" in your settings if it's disabled.
+* If you not installed AFWall+ from the official locations like F-Droid or Google Play Store you may need to temporarily enable "Unknown sources" in your settings if it's disabled.
 * Make a backup (if needed) - it will be saved under <code>/sdcard0/afwall/</code>
 * Download the latest release from [Google Play Store](https://play.google.com/store/apps/details?id=dev.ukanth.ufirewall), [GitHub](https://github.com/ukanth/afwall/releases) or [F-Droid](https://f-droid.org/repository/browse/?fdid=dev.ukanth.ufirewall).
 * Delete any previous version of the AFWall+ app, an upgrade from an existent installation is also possible.